-After you’ve dialed our number, a Samaritan volunteer will answer the phone by saying, “Cape Samaritans.
+After you’ve dialed our number, a Samaritan Crisis Line Associate or Volunteer will answer the phone by saying, “Cape Samaritans.
 How can I help you?”
 And with that simple phrase out of the way, your call has begun.

 Some callers are very shy when they first call, while others feel fairly comfortable diving right in.
 You can choose to share as much or as little as you like with the volunteer.
 There is no right or wrong way; there’s only what feels best for you.